Good to know

 If you have doubts about how to choose the right wheels for your skateboard, do not hesitate to contact us.

-If you’re a technical street skater you might prefer small wheels due to the fact that the small wheels’ light weight allows street skaters to perform flip tricks more easily.
+If you’re a technical street skater you might prefer small, hard wheels due to the fact that the small wheels’ light weight allows street skaters to perform flip tricks more easily.